kynatividad/sql-install-windows-vm/README.md

 Requirements
 ------------

-No prerequisits for this role.
+No prerequisites for this role.

 Role Variables
 --------------